 These consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and liquidation of liabilities during the normal course of operations for the foreseeable future.
 There are significant uncertainties related to certain adverse conditions and events that may cast doubt on the validity of this assumption.
-As at July 31, 2019, the Company had working capital deficiency of \$518 (2018 - working capital of \$703,871) and an accumulated deficit of \$35,344,265 (2018 - \$33,783,859).
-The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing or maintaining continued support from its shareholders and creditors, and generating profitable operations in the future, which indicate the existence of a material uncertainty that may cast significant doubts about the Company's ability to continue as a going concern.
+As at July 31, 2020, the Company had no source of operating revenue and an accumulated deficit of \$36,262,044 (2019 - \$35,344,265).
+The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing or maintaining continued support from its shareholders and creditors, and generating profitable operations in the future, which indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 These financial statements do not give effect to any adjustments which would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying financial statements.